hashicorp/se-terraform-vault-workshop/docs/azure/terraform/slides-tf.md

 <br>
 You are now ready to run **The Gauntlet**.

 **The Scenario**: You are a sysadmin at the Palace Arcade.
 The company has just been acquired by larger rival Pizza Planet.
-Pizza Planet management has asked your team to update the website to match the our new company brand and logo.
+Pizza Planet management has asked your team to update the website to match the new company brand and logo.
 Pizza Planet's security team also requires that all public-facing websites run only in SSL (https only) mode.

 **Your Mission**: Update the content of the website in UAT, make sure all Sentinel tests pass, and then submit a pull request to get your changes into production.